theupdateframework/taps/candidate-succinct-delegation-tap.md

-This TAP proposes adding a field to delegating metadata to describe hashed bin delegations that allows a delegating party to succinctly describe the bins it will delegate to when the hash bin delegation follows a common pattern.
+This TAP proposes adding a field to delegating metadata to describe hashed bin delegations that allows a delegating party to succinctly describe the bins it will delegate to when the hashed bin delegation follows a common pattern.

 # Motivation